The European Central Bank (ECB) base rate drives lender mortgage interest rates, when it goes up so do the mortgage

-ECB Rate Increases – Mortgage Interest Rates Go Up Ireland 2023
+ECB Interest Rate Increases – Mortgage Interest Rates Go Up Ireland 2024

-The latest ECB Survey of Professional Forecasters came out this Summer.
+The latest ECB Survey of Professional Forecasters came out this Autumn.

 The survey uses forecasting data from finance experts across Europe to predict the likely direction of interest rates.

-The average prediction is that ECB rates will rise by 0.25% next quarter to 4.50% and stick there, before falling back to 3.25% in 2025.
+The average prediction is that ECB interest rates will stay at 4.5% until the second half of 2024 and drop slightly to 4.25%, before falling back to 3.25% in 2025.
 This sounds pretty realistic with UK interest rates are already over 6% with US rates over 5%.

-Some of the European experts surveyed though see rates climbing toward 5% as the ECB struggles to tamp down inflation.
+Some of the European experts surveyed though see interest rates climbing toward 5% as the ECB struggles to tamp down inflation.

-It’s worth remembering that back in the nineties interest rates hit over 10%, no one really knows how high they might get this time around.
+It’s worth remembering that back in the nineties interest rates hit over 10%, so although many believe rates will come down from the current peak, no one really knows how high they might get this time around.

 Tracker Mortgage Holders

 If you are one of the 300,000 tracker mortgage holders in Ireland, these mortgage rate increases will be passed directly onto you.
-A tracker mortgage ‘tracks’ the ECB base rate and range between 0.5% above the base rate to 2.25%, with the average tracker in Ireland having a rate of 1.15%.
+A tracker mortgage ‘tracks’ the ECB interest rate and range between 0.5% above the base rate to 2.25%, with the average tracker in Ireland having a rate of 1.15%.